ethereum/aleth/README.md

 Yes, but in a different way.
 While Nvidia cards have thresholds (i.e 2GB for 9x0 / Win7) of the DAG file size after which performance will drop steeply, on AMD cards the hashrate also drops with increasing DAG size, but more in a linear pattern.

 4. Can I still mine ETH with my 2GB GPU?
-2GB should be sufficient for a while, altough it's become a bit uncertain if we'll stay below 2GB until the switch to PoS.
+Yes, until the DAG file reaches 2GB in the spring of 2017.
 I don't keep an exact list of all supported GPU's, but generally speaking the following cards should be ok:
 AMD HD78xx, HD79xx, R9 2xx, R9 3xx, Fury.
 Nvidia Geforce 6x0, 7x0, 8x0, 9x0, TITAN
 Quadro, Tesla & FirePro's with similar silicon should be fine too.